Battle of Trafalgar order of battle: Nelson's plan of battle

 Nelson's battle plan is revealed on a surviving "memorandum" to his captains scrawled on a sheet of paper.
-The memorandum was meant to be official, as it is signed "Nelson and Bronte" and dated "Victory, off Cadiz, 9th October, 1805," which was 12 days before the battle on the 21st.
-Nelson and his fleet were patrolling off Cadiz, waiting the exit of a combined French and Spanish fleet.
+The memorandum was meant to be official, as it is signed "Nelson and Bronte" and dated "Victory, off Cádiz, 9th October, 1805," which was 12 days before the battle on the 21st.
+Nelson and his fleet were patrolling off Cádiz, waiting the exit of a combined French and Spanish fleet.
 He knew better than to attack a heavily fortified harbour, the most heavily fortified in Spain.
 Meanwhile Nelson was staying out of sight and out of reach.

 Sailing ships were not amenable, compared to modern ships, to this type of combat; they moved in slow motion at the mercy of wind and wave.
 A fleet of ships could deliver the most fire without risking hitting one of their own when it was sailing broadside in a line to the enemy, hence the designation "ship-of-the-line" for heavy ships of 50 or more guns.
 In variable weather, the manoeuvring required to set up a line could cost "... such a loss of time that the opportunity would probably be lost ...."
 While the attackers were manoeuvring, the targets might escape.
 Nelson therefore, had his fleet sail in order of battle.

 In order "to make the business decisive," Nelson would attack on sight, going directly for the enemy line.
 This tactic was not standard, but neither was it new or unusual.
 The plan was revealed to one of Nelson’s favourite captains, Richard Goodwin Keats, in an animated conversation while the two were walking in Nelson’s garden at Merton just weeks earlier.
 It did have a drawback.
 Only the front of the attacking column could engage.
 Nelson's 27 ships-of-the-line would attack in two columns.
 If they succeeded in breaking the enemy line, they could then take on the enemy piecemeal.

 The general orders from Nelson were to "make the attack upon the enemy, and to follow up the blow until they are captured or destroyed."
 If individual ships were momentarily lost in the confusion, they could do no better, said Nelson, than to pull alongside an enemy and fight broadside.

 Once the enemy was in sight, the British fleet would form two columns.
 The double column would be sailing with the wind on one side, the windward or weather side.
 The columns were thus described as the "weather column" or the "lee column."
 Nelson would take command of the weather column while his "second-in-command" would take the other.
 The second could act independently.
 However, at that time Nelson did not know which side would be the weather side.
 That detail could not be decided until they were on the expected final approach.
 At that time the second half of the single line would sail along the leeward side of the first.